 Professor Harrington Conner received her Bachelor of Arts from the University of South Carolina in 1989 and her Juris Doctorate from Widener University School of Law

 Email: [email protected]

-Associate Professor Dana Harrington Conner teaches in the areas of domestic violence, violence against women, and professional responsibility at Widener University School of Law.
+Professor Dana Harrington Conner teaches in the areas of domestic violence, violence against women, and professional responsibility at Delaware Law School.
 She is the current director of the Delaware Civil Clinic (DCC), supervising law students admitted to the limited practice of law.
 The DCC is a live client clinic created in 1984, in an effort to provide practical experience to law students through civic engagement in the Delaware community.
 The primary focus of the DCC is the representation of survivors of domestic violence.
 Harrington Conner is also the Co-Director of the Family Health Law and Policy Institute (“FHLPI”).
 FHLPI is dedicated to education and law reform relating to the intersection of families and their health.

 Harrington Conner’s scholarship focuses on intimate partner violence, violence against women, family health, and inequality.
 Her current research agenda relates to intimate partner violence as a significant family health policy issue.
 Her published work relates to women, money and domestic abuse; the intersection of child custody and intimate partner violence; as well as ethical issues, client protection, and domestic violence.